akinsho/toggleterm.nvim/README.md

 ### `ToggleTerm`

 This is the command the mappings call under the hood.
-You can use it directly (see [Smart-Toggling](#smart-toggling)) or prefix it with a count to target a specific terminal.
+You can use it directly (see [Context-Based Toggling](#context-based-toggling)) or prefix it with a count to target a specific terminal.
 This function also takes arguments `size`, `dir` and `direction`. e.g.